Street naming and building numbers in Belfast

 Dual language street signs

-- If the People and Communities Committee approve the request for a dual language street sign we will put it forward for approval at the monthly council meeting.
+- If the People and Communities Committee approve the request for a dual language street sign, we will put it forward for approval at the monthly council meeting.

-New approach to dual language street signs
+How to apply for a dual language street sign

-Applications for dual language street signs
+Apply for a dual language street sign (link opens in new window)

 Why do we number buildings?